PLATINUM2025

 Four powerful questions that require reflection about what really matters - results.

 Our operating model is extremely simple and easy to understand.
-We raise funding mainly in the US and Canada; we purchase fruit producing trees in the US, Germany, Jamaica, Haiti, Costa Rica and now Kenya.
+We raise funding mainly in the US and Canada; we purchase fruit producing trees in the US, Jamaica, Haiti, Uganda, Kenya, Nigeria, Costa Rica, Puerto Rico, Guatemala, Dominica, Trinidad, Honduras, and Montserrat.
 We deliver those trees through partnering organizations to individual farmers, co-operatives and a small number of commercial organizations.
 We work with approximately 50 partner organizations to leverage our already extensive network of contacts at senior levels of government, churches, service clubs and other NGOs.

 These programs are separate but highly integrated, all with the strategy of keeping the trees alive and productive.